raghavb95/raghavbhasin.in/_posts/2018-02-10-ourKhwaab.markdown

 Khwaab is an initiative by **Teach For India** Fellows which envisions financial independence for women by imparting livelihood skills.

 ---
-Currently working on standardizing processes, to enable digitization and subsequent automation to reduce human effort and re-channel energy into higher priority issues.
-Approaching problems with flexibility to minimize lock-ins to remain adaptable to change as the Social Enterprise matures and grows at a considerably faster rate.
+Currently working on digital business processes to improve the synchronization across different online and offline systems, with the aim of reducing human effort to re-channelize the energy.
+Approaching technical problems and Photography with flexibility in mind, to minimize lock-ins and to remain adaptable to change as the Social Enterprise matures and grows at a considerably faster rate.

 ---

 # Scope of Work
 ## Web
-- Systems Setup - Domain, DNS, MX, Server, SSL
+- Infrastructure - Domain, DNS, MX, Server, SSL
 - Website and eCommerce Store development
 - Digitization and Systems Expansion
 - Monitoring and First Responder